 Are you thinking about joining them and moving to Toronto yourself?
-Here are a few reasons why we think that’s an excellent idea.
+Here are a few things we think you should know.

-- With nearly 2.8 million residents, the city of Toronto is the most populous in Canada and, perhaps surprisingly (after Mexico City, New York, Los Angeles, and Chicago), the fifth largest city in North America.
+- With over 3 million residents, the city of Toronto is the most populous in Canada and, perhaps surprisingly (after Mexico City, New York, Los Angeles, and Chicago), the fifth largest city in North America.

 - Toronto is a powerful business centre with a burgeoning tech industry.

-- With over 50% of its population foreign-born, it’s one of the most diverse cities in the world.
+- With over 50 percent of its population foreign-born, it’s one of the most diverse cities in the world.

-- Many parts of the city have a young and hip vibe, as millennials are now the dominant age group in the downtown core.
+- Many parts of the city have a young and hip vibe, as millennials are now the dominant age group in the centre core.

-- The winters can be harsh but not nearly as cold and snowy as most other Canadian cities (excluding Vancouver).
-The summers are generally pleasant but can be hot and humid in July and August.
+- The winters can be harsh but not nearly as cold and snowy as other Canadian cities (excluding Vancouver).
+The average high temperature is -1 degree Celsius in January, while the average snowfall is 3.3 inches.
+The summers are generally pleasant — with an average temperature above 20 degrees Celsius — but it can be hot and humid in July and August.

-- Toronto is considered a moderately safe city with a crime index of 41.57.
-This compares to 76.12 for Baltimore, which is considered one of the least safest cities in the U.S.
+- Toronto is considered a moderately safe city with a crime index of 42.92.
+This compares to 74.62 for Baltimore (the higher the number, the higher the crime level), which is considered one of the least safest cities in the U.S.